 Also good to know?
 Even after it seems as though your child’s reaction has subsided, a second wave of symptoms may strike one to several hours later.

-Can a child take anything else for tree nut allergies?
+Can you take anything for tree nut allergies?

-In the case of a severe reaction — so, if anaphylaxis is suspected — you’ll have to administer your child’s epi-pen.
-Unfortunately, it’s simply not safe to make judgment calls about using over-the-counter medications or seeking alternative treatment once a child with a tree nut allergy shows signs of a reaction.
+In the case of a severe reaction — so, if anaphylaxis is suspected — you’ll have to administer your or your child’s epi-pen.
+Unfortunately, it’s simply not safe to make judgment calls about using over-the-counter medications or seeking alternative treatment once a person with a tree nut allergy shows signs of a reaction.